 In the federal government, budgets require a multi-year planning cycle.
 Therefore, any effort to reduce the uncertainty of future year program costs leads to better and more defensible budgets for those years.
 But Agile programs focus on near term workload and activities with only limited future planning cycles identified.
 Future cycles are only activated as their start date nears.
 So any model-based cost estimate or predictive analysis for the budget needs to be flexible, responsive and adaptive to the daily dynamics of Agile program planning and execution.

-The PRICE methodology for Agile makes the following assumptions:
+The Unison methodology for Agile makes the following assumptions:

 - Agile is a management strategy, not a new language or new method to create software code.
 System developers still design, code, test, integrate and field software end items.

 - Key changes in the TruePlanning displays and metrics include Agile metrics (burndown rates, story point counts, feature counts and details) and reported effort for sprints and releases.

 - Not all Agile tasks require programmers to write code.
 Agile tasks also include integration, data management, test, or other direct activities.